ivmarkov/edge-net/README.md

 This crate ships async + `no_std` + no-alloc implementations of various network protocols.

-Suitable for MCU development, bare-metal in particular.
+Suitable for microcontrollers and embedded systems in general.

 Supported protocols:
 * [Websocket client and server](edge-ws)